-Getting insurance for a Japanese import car
+Getting insurance for your car

 Replacing parts on a Japanese import is more likely to cost more.
 This is because the parts themselves might need to be imported.
 Because they are harder to come by, they are likely to cost more pro-rata than replacement parts for standard UK models.
 This reflects a higher degree of risk for an insurer, which is reflected in policy costs.

 One of the reasons many people import cars from Japan is for performance.
 A higher spec engine also comes with an increased risk of being involved in an accident.
-This can also impact on the cost of your premium.
+This can also impact the cost of your premium.

 How to get cheap Japanese import car insurance?